Synchronization on Riemannian manifolds: Multiply connected implies multistable: Preliminaries

 \section{Preliminaries}

 Let $(\M,g)$ be a complete Riemannian manifold.
 The set $\M$ is a real, smooth manifold and the metric tensor $g_x$ is an inner product on the tangent space $\ts[\M]{x}$ at $x$.
-The \emph{arc length} of any curve $\gamma:[a,b]\rightarrow\M$ is
+A \emph{closed} manifold is compact and without boundary.
+All closed manifolds are complete.
+A manifold $\M$ is \emph{simply connected} if each closed curve can be continuously deformed to a point.
+A \emph{multiply connected} manifold $\M$ is path connected but contains at least one closed curve which cannot be continuously deformed to a point.
+See \cite{carmo1992riemannian,jost2008riemannian} for more details on Riemannian geometry.